StiizzyCat/Skitzphrenia/README.md

 # Skitzphrenia
 A selfbot for discord

-# why you should choose this from the others
+# why you should choose Skitzphrenia
 + over 100 commands
 + over 30 image commands and nsfw commands
++ plenty of fun commands
++ vc commands
 +  easy setup
 + original code / non skidded selfbot

 # where is the code?